GritHat/plike/README.md

+## plike2C
 A simple plike to C converter.

 Initial release, very limited conversion and syntax support.

 It contains a plike_code.txt to showcase syntax and available features.

+I will add more syntax conversion, more pseudo-code flexibiliy, better docs with the next updates.

 ## Requirements:
 gcc